2/27/2025

 Founder & Chief Executive Officer

-Well, I think, you know, our aspiration, Jason, is we want to provide the service.
-So, you know, a higher tier than certainly just building the satellite and a higher tier again, just providing the components.
-But the beauty of the way that we run the business is that, you know, we can fiercely bid on a program that we want to go after.
-And even if we don't win, we still end up kind of winning because, you know, But certainly, you know, there's a few things we're going after, right?
-One is, you know, very large US government programs, which we think we have some very discriminating technologies or capabilities.
-And then, of course, you know, other large commercial constellations and programs, which you've seen us execute against as well.
-And always, we like to have a NASA science mission on the books as well.
-So, you know, we've generally had a moon mission, a Mars mission or something on the books because we believe that's important to create technologies and for the company.
+Well, I think, you know, our aspirations, Jason, is we want to provide the service.
+So, you know, a higher tier than certainly just building the satellite and the higher tier again, just providing the components.
+But the beauty of the way that we run the business is that, you know, we can fiercely bid on a, you know, on a program that we want to go after.
+And even if we don't win, we still end up kind of winning because chances are we'll have some content and components in many of those larger programs.
+But certainly, there's a few things we're going after, right?
+One is very large US government programs, which we think we have some very discriminating technologies or capabilities.
+And then of course, other large commercial constellations and programs which you've seen us execute against as well.
+And always we like to have a NASA science mission on the books as well.
+So we've generally had a moon mission, a Mars mission or something on the books because we believe that's important to create technologies and for the company.
 So you'll see those consistent sort of programs going out.
-But, I mean, where we're really trying to get to is providing the service, not just providing components or subsystems or satellite buses.
+But I mean, where we're really trying to get to is, you know, providing the service, not just, you know, providing components or, you know, or subsystems or satellite buses.

 speaker

 Right.
-So, Adam, I'll get you involved here really quickly then.
-So your comment about two-thirds, one-third, two-third on the services and one-third on launch, does that include this like third leg that you are all planning to stand up at some point, the services part of the business?
-I'm trying to figure out whether you're going to be adding a new segment at some point or that services part where you're going to be operating constellations will be a part of the space systems business.
-And that two-thirds, one-third mix is kind of what you were, kind of gets encapsulated into that.
+So then, Adam, I'll get you involved here really quickly then.
+So your comment about two-thirds, one-third, two-third on the services and one-third on launch, Does that include this, like, third leg that you are all planning to stand up at some point, the services part of the business?
+I'm trying to figure out whether you're going to be adding a new segment at some point or if that services part where you're going to be operating constellations will be a part of the space systems business.
+And that two-thirds, one-third mix is kind of what you were referring to, kind of gets encapsulated into that.

 speaker